steffenhaug/plox/report.md

 said glyph.

 ## So how well did this go?
-First, the good news: Outlining the entire font atlas for Latin Modern Math (~4000 symbols, remember) now takes 70ms.
-Without parallelization ~200ms, but the difference here will depend on hardware (i have 4 cores).
+Outlining the entire font atlas for Latin Modern Math takes 47ms, helped _greatly_ by the wonderful `rayon` crate.
-Shaping the entire text of this report takes ~300ms -- roughly the same as before obviously, it is still shaping the same text.
-Now, for the bad news: Rendering a frame takes 300ms.
-Even though for each fragment we are solving exactly the same number or fewer polynimials, draw calls take ages.
-The only _real_ change in the shader is that 1. the SSBO is _way_ larger, and 2. we are accessing two different SSBOs.
-All the curves are accessed sequentially from the SSBO, at least in principle.
-One funny thing i noticed, is that there is a _huge_ jump in performance from solving 11 polynomials to solving 12 -- a jump from 10ms per draw call to over 100ms.
-This spike leads me to suspect some form of cache challenge.
-This spike is not present when single-sampling.
+Shaping the text still take ~300ms, the same as before -- we are shaping the same text after all, so this is no surprise.
+Remember that for workloads as large as these, the text would often be shaped ahead of time so this isn't _really_ anything to optimize.
+And it renders all this text -- around 37000 characters at the time of writing -- so fast that i had to change the profiling to use nanoseconds: Around 400000ns, or 0.4ms.